mdykman/jtl/README.md

 	All other values evaluate as true

  == regular expressions ==
-	The general syntax is:
+	The general syntax for a regular expression match is:

 		text =~ regexp

-	Note the =~ operator.
+	Note the =~ operator which is only legal with a literal string to the right of it.

 	The regular expression itself must be a literal string: